There are many so-called “weight loss drinks” that don’t actually help. What about carrot juice, is it good for weight loss?

-Carrot juice is not very suited for low carb diets like for example the keto diet.
-It is very easy to go over your daily carbohydrate limit with this juice.
+Carrot juice is not ideal for low carb diets like for example the keto diet.
+It is somewhat easy to go over your daily carbohydrate limit with this juice.

 Besides that, this example of carrot juice is on the low side in calories per 100 grams.
 The problem is that carrot juice is a liquid.